visheshc14/Audio-Arca/README.md

 # Audio-Arca
-Experimental Toy-Chat Add-On Library PortAudio(I/O)-Architecture Testing.
+Experimental Toy-Chat Add-On For Arca, Library PortAudio(I/O)-Architecture Testing.
 An Audio and Text Chat Client-Server Application Written in Golang.

 Binaries Are Supplied in The Client and Server Folders, The DLL is Required For the App to Run.